ds-modules/curriculum-guide/workflow/collecting-assignments.md

 #### 3-4.
 Create configuration file, tests folder

 For `lab01`, you need to set up `lab01.ok`  and a `tests` folder with an `__init__.py` file and `q1.py`.
-Below, I have pasted the contents of the [template files](https://github.com/gunjanbaid/course-repo-example/tree/master/fa17/hw/hw02), mentioned above.
+Below, I have pasted the contents of the [template files](https://github.com/gunjanbaid/course-repo-example/tree/master/fa17/hw/hw02), mentioned above, with some added comments on which lines to modify.
 You can easily modify these templates for your own course.

 `lab01.ok`

 ```
+{
+  "name": "Homework 2",
+  "endpoint": "cal/ds101/su17/hw02",
+  "src": [
+    "hw02.ipynb"
+  ],
+  "tests": {
+      "tests/q*.py": "ok_test"
+  },
+  "protocols": [
+      "file_contents",
+      "grading",
+      "backup"
+  ]
+}
 ```

 #### 5. Add OK code to notebook